yegor256/blog/_drafts/iterator.md

 }
 {% endhighlight %}

-When we call `read()`, it returns a new array of bytes, which were retrieved from somewhere.
+When we call `read()`, it returns a new array of bytes that were retrieved from somewhere.
 If there is nothing to retrieve, the array will be empty.
 Now, we want to create an _adapter_ that would consume the bytes and let us iterate them: